engmaths/emat30008/odes/numericalshooting.md

 Remember: *Commit Often, Perfect Later, Publish Once*

 You should be committing your code to the Git repository after completing each question *as a minimum*.
-You should push your code to Bitbucket at the end of each lab and/or week.
+You should push your code to the cloud server (GitHub) at the end of each lab and/or week.

 This is an exercise in *evolutionary prototyping*.
 We are trying to get to the final solution in a series of small linked steps.
 Notice the